johnston9/shot-caller-production/TESTING.md

 [Back to README](/README.md)

 ### Login/Register/Logout Pages
-Description: Django Rest Frameworks is used for the backend and has its own register and login functionality which is used when a User registers, logs in or logs out.
-This functionality include its inbuilt security measures for registering and logging in.<br>
+Description: Django Rest Frameworks is used for the backend and has built in register and login functionality which is used when a User registers, logs in or logs out.<br>

 - Use Case: Register an account<br>